-The cost of healthcare premiums has risen to an average of 9% per year for the past ten years, although costs have decreased in the last four years.
-Pundits point to a variety of causes-for the increase: lack of business transparency, inefficiencies in care delivery, fee-for-service payment systems, additional fees resulting from federal action, patient demand for expensive technology, costly chronic conditions caused in part by poor dietary choices and lack of exercise.
+The cost of healthcare premiums has risen to an average of 9% per year for the past ten years while SFHSS, by comparison, has remained below 5% the last six years, although costs have decreased in the last four years.
+Pundits point to a variety of causes for the increase: lack of business transparency, inefficiencies in care delivery, fee-for-service payment systems, additional fees resulting from federal action, patient demand for expensive technology, costly chronic conditions caused in part by poor dietary choices and lack of exercise.
 But no silver bullet has been found; it will take a multi-dimensional effort to reduce costs.
-Increases the next two years will be substantial and by 2018, pharmacy costs will make up 50% of our total medical cost.
+Increases in the next we years will be substantial and by 202048 pharmacy costs will make up 50% of our total medical cost.

-Difficult decisions will need to be made regarding access to specialty drugs and services.
-Advocating for transparency in cost and quality will be essential to manage the environment which predicts between 5% and 9% cost increases year over year.
+Difficult decisions will need to be made regarding access to specialty drugs and services.- Advocating for transparency in cost and quality will be essential to manage the environment which predicts between 5% and 9% cost increases year over year.